pinapelz/two-torial-dx/docs/games/sega/chunithm/common/chusan/controllers.md

     - Switch your Laverita to IO mode.
 You can do so in ConfigApp found in the yuancon [discord](https://discord.gg/4ncuRrq).
     - Change the COM port of your controller.
-You can do so in Device manager by looking for `USB Serial Device` you may need to unplug and replug your controller to properly idetify which one is the Laverita.
+You can do so in Device manager by looking for `USB Serial Device` you may need to unplug and replug your controller to properly identify which one is the Laverita.
     - Double click on it
     - Go to Port Settings
     - Click on Advanced